-The very first text message was sent 26 years ago.
-Today, almost 26 billion text messages flow across the networks every single day. iPhones and popular apps such as Facebook Messenger use an updated format called Rich Communication Services.
+The very first text message was sent 28 years ago.
+Today, almost 26 billion text messages flow across the networks worldwide every single day. iPhones and popular apps such as Facebook Messenger and Snapchat use an updated format called Rich Communication Services.
 Messages sent on those platforms don’t count as actual text messages.
-When we add in the counts for those services, the total number of messages per day jumps to 171 billion messages per day.
+When we add in the counts for those services, the total number of messages jumps to almost 4 times that amount.
 These short, quick messages have become the preferred method of communication for many adults, but even more so, with our children.

 Modern slang can be a bit more confusing than that of previous groups.
 Parents almost need to be bilingual to understand it.
 It is impossible to capture all the jargon in use in a single column.
 I’ve created a list of the more popular terms and sorted them based on their level of concern for a parent.

 The terms listed here are friendly or comical.
 There is nothing to be worried about if you see these show up in a text message, online comment, or virtual conversation.

 - IYKWIM – If you know what I mean

 - NMU – Not much, you?

 - On fleek – On point or to do something very well

 - RAK – Random Act of Kindness